pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

 For both of the preceding methods, TiDB Cloud provides the following options for programmatically connecting to your database:

 - Direct connection: connect your TiDB Cloud cluster to your Vercel project directly using MySQL's standard connection system.
-- [Data App](/tidb-cloud/data-service-manage-data-app.md): access data of your TiDB Cloud cluster through a group of HTTP endpoints.
+- [Data App](/tidb-cloud/data-service-manage-data-app.md): access data of your TiDB Cloud cluster through a collection of HTTP endpoints.

 ## Prerequisites